Poland announces new contribution plan for pensions

-WARSAW, Poland (AP) — Poland’s government has announced a program of voluntary retirement funds that is intended to encourage its aging society to make savings and protect low-earners from post-retirement poverty.
+WARSAW, Poland (AP) — Poland’s government unveiled Tuesday details of a voluntary pension program intended to encourage many Poles to start saving and to protect low-earners from post-retirement poverty.

-Under the program, employees, employers and the government will regularly contribute small amounts into employees’ individual accounts.
+Under the program, employees, employers and the government will regularly contribute small amounts into individual accounts.

-The program is the latest element in a social benefits policy that has earned the right-wing government and the ruling Law and Justice party significant support among low-earners.
+The program, which is aimed at some 11.5 million people on job contracts who have little or no savings and is due to be launched next year, is intended to ease the pressure on the state-run retirement system, which is considered to be insufficient to meet future requirements.

-Prime Minister Mateusz Morawiecki said Tuesday the program is intended to increase Poles’ financial security.
-It will add to what they will receive from the state-run retirement system, which is threatened by a growing number of retirees and the shrinking number of professionally active people.
+The program is the latest social policy change by the ruling Law and Justice Party that has earned it significant support among low-earners.
+Government statistics show 75 percent of Poland’s 38 million-population have no savings at all.
+Earnings in Poland are among the lowest in the EU.

 Most Read Nation & World Stories